 Unexpectedly, I was able to attend a number of events with my college barkada before the year ended.
-2016 had been pretty barren in terms of block events and outings, so I’m grateful that there were plenty of meet ups during the last week of the year.
-There was the afternoon after Christmas at Chili’s, I hosted a dinner at home, and Sandy’s 1st birthday–all in the span of one week.
+2016 had been pretty barren in block events and outings, so I’m grateful that there were plenty of meet-ups during the last week of the year.
+There was the afternoon after Christmas at Chili’s, I hosted a dinner at home, and Sandy’s 1st birthday—all in the span of one week.

-I was able to reaffirm how being with my people energises me.
-I am an extrovert with an interpersonal and linguistic intelligence.
+I was able to reaffirm how being with my people energizes me.

-I’ve been having this internal struggle for a few years now while I’m stuck at home with lupus–I’ve accumulated a ton of things that I don’t need but fills up that space that was intended for human interaction.
+I’ve been having this internal struggle for a few years now.
+While I’m stuck at home with lupus, I’ve accumulated a ton of things that I don’t need but fill up that space that was intended for human interaction.

 - Living With Less: The Power of Being a Minimalist with Joshua Fields Millburn;

 - and just today, James Altucher: Reinvent Yourself and Create the Future.

 These resources fortuitously appeared in my hemisphere and they are just what I needed.

 Having too many things, for me, is a distraction.
 Just like having three fountain pens in front of me takes away time deciding what color to use when I can just dive into writing.
 Having more things or more of the same things (Nintendo 3ds, 7 fountain pens, cameras, and other gadgets: a kindle and an iPad) are usually distractions.
 So I’m NOT getting more things, I’m getting rid of some things.
 And if I do get things, I make sure, these are things I love or need.

 Create more output: Write more.
 Write everywhere.
 In my blog, journal, Day One Diary, try to vlog, and try new experiences!
 And get over my fear of putting out blog content.
 Also, reminding myself that getting work done is more important than making things perfect.
 “Don’t let perfect be the enemy of good”.